Heading to Carlsbad Caverns National Park? We’re sharing the best things to do if you have one day at Carlsbad Caverns!

 Things to do at Carlsbad Caverns National Park

 While there isn’t a ton to do at the park, the handful of things there are to do are EPIC!
 Looking for more ideas of things to do in the area?
-Make sure to check out our extra activity suggestions below too!
+Make sure to check out our extra activity suggestions below to add to your one day at Carlsbad Caverns!

 Visit the Big Room

-If you only have time for one activity at Carlsbad Caverns National Park, make sure you visit the Big Room!
+If you only have time for one activity during your one day at Carlsbad Caverns National Park, make sure you visit the Big Room!
 This room is massive!
 At 8.2 acres, it’s the largest readily accessible cave chamber in North America.
 There are two ways to get to the Big Room.
 You can either walk to it or take an elevator.

 To walk to the Big Room, you take the Natural Entrance trail, which takes you down 750 feet into the cavern in 1.25 miles.
 If you are physically capable, this is absolutely worth it!
 The windy “road” down into the cavern entrance is crazy and the views once inside are out of this world.